A framework for realisable data-driven active flow control using model predictive control applied to a simplified truck wake: Methodology

 where $\epsilon$ is a small positive constant for numerical stability. \item The covariance loss in (\ref{eq:loss_function}), $\mathcal{L}_{\text{cov}}$, pushes the off-diagonal elements of the covariance matrix of the latent variables towards zero, decorrelating the latent dimensions.

 \end{itemize}

 All trainable parameters in the three modules ($\theta_{\text{enc}}$, $\theta_{\text{dyn}}$, and $\theta_{\text{dec}}$) are updated jointly using the Adam optimiser \cite{adam2014method}, which minimises the total loss function $\mathcal{L}$ given in (\ref{eq:loss_function}) by backpropagating through the unrolled computation graph.
 The batch size is $B=512$, the learning rate is 0.001 and the training spans 300 epochs.
+The encoder processes a lookback window of $L = 32$ time steps with $N_s + 1 = 91$ input features (90 pressure sensors and 1 control signal) and maps them to an $N_z = 8$ dimensional latent space.
+The full architecture of each module is detailed in Table~\ref{tab:architecture}.